vinayteki95/family-tree-cli/README.md

  ```

+ # Tests

- ### Run unit tests - I included the example provided in the assessment as a test so essentially the provided example is verified (More details below)
+ I included the example provided in the assessment as a test so essentially the provided example is verified
+ Tests are included in the folder tests: `tests/test_familytree.py`

+ ### Run unit tests

  ```console